survivejs/audio-katas/README.md

 * [Node.js](https://nodejs.org/en/)
 * [Git](https://git-scm.com/) - Optional but it is a good idea to version your work so you can see what was done and why

+## Related resources

+See [notthetup/awesome-webaudio](https://github.com/notthetup/awesome-webaudio) for a collection of Web Audio related resources.

 ## Credits

 The kata format has been adapted from [red-gate/web-kata](https://github.com/red-gate/web-kata).
 Special thanks go to [Tero Parviainen](https://github.com/teropa) for helping to ideate the content.